Drilling and Operating Oil and Gas Wells in California

 The Notice of Intention to Drill form must be filed, in duplicate, with the

-appropriate district office.
-Division approval must be received before drilling can begin.
+appropriate CalGEM district office.
+CalGEM approval must be received before drilling can begin.
 An individual indemnity or cash bond must accompany every Notice of Intention to Drill, unless a blanket bond has been filed previously.
 Individual bond amounts are based on well depth.

 An operator may request confidential status for exploratory wells and certain other wells where there may be extenuating circumstances.
 The request must be in writing and provide sufficient justification.